 Once you have spray-painted the UPVC windows, you should allow the windows to dry for at least 30-40 minutes.

-Check your windows to make sure that you have got a perfect finish and there is a smooth layer of paint.
+Check your windows to make sure that you have got a perfect finish and that there is a smooth layer of paint.

 If required, put an additional coat of paint and let it dry completely.

 After the windows are dry, remove all the protective covers and tapes you have used.

 Get a look at your newly painted windows and if you notice any flaws, do final touch-ups using a paintbrush.